aliceliveprojects/WildLoggingDBParent/Authentication.md

 **Don't worry!** No client secrets will be exposed.

-1. create the file: `authproviderconfig.js` in `./swagger_spwa`
+1. Create the file: `authproviderconfig.js` in `./swagger_spwa`

-2. add the following javascript, substituting the values from your account where necessary:
+2. Add the following javascript, substituting the values from your account where necessary:

 3. ```javascript
    var auth_config =